-Ahmad Hosain, Chief Executive Officer of the Action Group for Palestinians of Syria and PRC’s Media Chief, discussed the situation in Palestinian refugee camps and communities in war-torn Syria and the pace of UNRWA’s operations both before and after the conflict.
+Ahmad Hosain, Chief Executive Officer of the Action Group for Palestinians of Syria, discussed the situation in Palestinian refugee camps and communities in war-torn Syria and the pace of UNRWA’s operations both before and after the conflict.

 Mr. Hosain also provided updated statistics about the number of victims and the serious human rights violations committed against the Palestine refugee community across the Syrian territories.